F5Networks/f5-aws-cloudformation/supported/standalone/2nic/production-stack/payg/README.md

 ## Prerequisites
 The following are prerequisites and notes for the F5 2-NIC CFT:
   - An AWS VPC with two subnets:
-    - Management subnet (called Public in the AWS UI).
-The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
+    - Management subnet (the subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library).
-    - External subnet (called Private in the AWS UI).
+    - External subnet (the subnet for the external network requires a route and access to the Internet for onboarding BIG-IP).
   - Production stack CFTs launch without a public IP address, but the ***BIG-IP VE requires access to the Internet*** for the initial configuration to download the BIG-IP Cloud Libraries (and for some licensing options).
 AWS provides [several options for connecting to an Amazon VPC](https://aws.amazon.com/premiumsupport/knowledge-center/connect-vpc/) which you can use to provide Internet access to the BIG-IP VE, such as an [AWS NAT](https://docs.aws.amazon/AmasonVPC/latest/UserGuide/vpc-nat.html) ([instance](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) or [gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html)).
   - Key pair for management access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.